-Mission Wealth’s Spotlight on the Team for August is Client Advisor Associate Jessica Mora.
-Jessica achieved her CERTIFIED FINANCIAL PLANNER™ certification this month, and she has been a part of the Mission Wealth team since 2017.
-In her role at the firm, she gathers up-to-date data and documents from clients, putting together financial analyses for wealth management reviews and year-end reviews.
+Mission Wealth’s Spotlight on the Team for August 2018 is Client Advisor Jessica Mora.
+She has been a part of the Mission Wealth team since 2017.
 In this interview, Jessica discusses growing up on the Central Coast, her love of the outdoors and her interest in behavioral finance.

 What are a few childhood experiences you had that formed who you are today?

 I grew up in Santa Ynez Valley, which is a pretty small town.
 It gave me an appreciation for the outdoors, having a close circle of friends, and being active playing sports.
 All of those things still ring true to this day.

 How do you like to spend time outside of Mission Wealth?

 Outside of work I spend a lot of time with friends and family.
 I feel very fortunate to have most of my immediate family and a great group of friends in close proximity.
 I also make it a point to spend at least an hour or two outside every day, usually doing something active.

 Are you a raving fan of anything – like a sports team or band or school?

 I’m a big fan of happy hour.
 I would rather hang out and snack over a glass of wine than have a big meal most nights of the week.
 My sister and I have a tradition of making a cheese and charcuterie board whenever we get together.

 Do you have any pets?
 Are you a dog or a cat person?

 I don’t have any right now, but growing up we always had pets.
 I would love a dog one day (Doberman Pinscher), but for now I just don’t have the space for one.